resilient-tech/razorpayx-integration/README.md

 <h1>RazorpayX Integration</h1>

 Power your ERPNext payments with RazorpayX – Automate payouts, reconcile transactions, and manage business finances effortlessly.

-`<br><br>`
+<br><br>

 </div>

 ## 💡 Motivation

-Bank integrations in India are usually costly and complex, mainly available to corporates.
+Bank integrations in India are usually costly and complex, mainly available to corporate.

 We choose RazorpayX because: